alimovalisher/Socket/readme.md

-This lib help to create simple socket client, server
+This library provide functionality for working with socket
 =====================

-This is the Simple lib for creating sockets Client|Server on php
+Notice:

-1. test only on TCP, IP4, Stream connection
+1. Library was tested only on TCP, IP4, Stream connection
-2. You can find samples(server, client) in test dir
+2. You can find samples(server, client) in test directory

 How connect to server